 workers, missionaries, campus ministers, chaplains, parish directors, theologians, and more.

 Want more information about clubs at USJ?
-Visit the Office of Student Activities.
+Visit the Office of Student Affairs.
 Join a club

 Email: [email protected]